-To make my homemade lemonade, you’ll need:
+To make fresh-squeezed lemonade, you’ll need:

 - 1 cup sugar